IIIF/website/source/community/groups/framework.md

 ## Updates

-This community framework is an evolving document, and will be updated by the IIIF Coordinating Committee as required. *Last updated: 13 January 2017*.
+This document is a Living Document and as such will change over time to accurately reflect the practice of the IIIF Community and Consortium. *Last updated: 13 January 2017*

 ## IIIF Community and Communications Contact